mbogden/galaxyJSPAM/notes.md

       - Read targets_done.txt in targets folder
       - Ask user or read file for below in batch file
         - number of particles per galaxy
-        - all or some runs?
+        - all or some runs - Machine Learning/ Tensor Flow

-    - Create user friendly script to create model variables to read into JSPAM.
+    - Use all comparison methods and weight their results.

 ## Maintenance Items

-- Installation
-  - Add git clone command in readme.md
-  - virtualenv was moved to archive folder.
-No longer needed?
-Move back?
-  - Version number for 'futures' is too new?
-  - add 'pip install lxml' (To requirements?)
+- Daily Instructions for anyone to follow.

-- Separate installation and daily startup instructions for jspamcli.py in readme.
+  - jspamcli.py
+  - basic_run
+  - image creator
+  - difference code
+  - parameter finder

 - Add how you run jspamcli.py in command line to ReadMe with different options.
-  - Consider adding execution instructions for all code.

 - JSPAMCLI.py
   - jpsamcli -i download input file broken